 - Invigilator: Needs to be a fully registered RFT or RPF

-- Date: Whenever you are ready within the 6 months of membership in ABCFP.
+- Date: Whenever you are ready within the 6 months of membership with the ABCFP.

 Contact the registration department, 1 month before the date of when you would like to write the exam, so that appropriate arrangements can be made.